ZachBania/AngularTemplate/README.md

 ## Development server

 Run `npm run server` using Node.js for 8808 port listening.
-Followed by `ng start` to launch the application.
+Followed by `npm start` to launch the application.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build